bjnath/season_of_docs_2020/suggestion.md

 ## Four things called documentation

 Divide-and-conquer applies also to docs.
-Documentation has four goals, reulting in four kinds of documentation with four goals and four writing approaches: tutorials, how-to guides, technical reference, and explanation.
+Documentation has four goals, reulting in four kinds of documentation, each with its own writing formula: tutorials, how-to guides, technical reference, and explanation.

 This is the stunning insight of Daniele Procida: https://documentation.divio.com/.
 Attacking each goal with the right focus and perspective makes the job easier.
 (And your docs will be